drbyte/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 Thanks also to bislewl for the layout/concept of the autoinstaller code.
 Thanks to torvista for continued behind the scenes modifications and suggestions.
 Thanks to DrByte for allowing me (mc12345678) the opportunity to update a program and to push for such updates to come to fruition.
+Thanks to Nitroedge for pushing for and explaining the funtionality desired and its business reason.
 License: under the GPL - See http://www.gnu.org/licenses/licenses.html#GPL License for info.
 Forum Support:  Only given via the forums, please. http://www.zen-cart.com/forum/showthread.php?t=35081